learnbyexample/learn_gnuawk/gnu_awk.md

 ## The dot meta character

-The dot metacharacter serves as a placeholder to match any character (including newline character).
+The dot metacharacter serves as a placeholder to match any character (including the newline character).
 Later you'll learn how to define your own custom placeholder for limited set of characters.

 ```bash
 $ # 3 character sequence starting with 'c' and ending with 't'